dda-core-team/diconiumneil.github.io/advanced/advanced44.md

 ### Task 2: Your Task

-Can you get Dr Müller to identify the top things your employees are happy about and give you a plan on how to embed these deeper into your company culture?
+Can you get Dr. Müller to identify the top things your employees are happy about and give you a plan on how to embed these deeper into your company culture?

+Are there any other insights or action items you might want from Dr. Müller about the company surveys?